 The language of change will say that we “act our way into a new way of being” and that we “act our way into a new way of thinking”.
 In the spirit of the AA movement, it is the wisdom of “faking it till you make it”.
 This is as true for individuals as it is for organizations.
 How do you want to act your way into a new way of thinking?
 What physical activity will be your starting point?

-For myself, I have always found that physical discipline around activity and exercise are foundational to me.
+For myself, I have always found that physical discipline around activity and exercise has been foundational to me.
 It grounds me.
 And at the same time it is aspirational.
 If I can break through physical barriers, any other perceived barriers seem less daunting.
 Setting and attaining new physical goals is a concrete way to remind me that any perceived obstacle is a challenge to change.
 How about you?